Create Packages

 • Avoid hotlinking icons from sites where you don’t have control over the file.
 If you have a packages repository (recommended), use your own copy of the icon and put it there.

 • Use a static CDN for icon URLs that permits you to serve files hosted in a repository on GitHub.
-Some CDN services cache files permanently and it's therefore best to use a specific tag or commit URL, not a branch URL.
-While we don't make any recommendations about specific services, the more popular ones used by maintainers are jsDelivr, Statically and Githack.
+Some CDN services cache files permanently and it’s therefore best to use a specific tag or commit URL, not a branch URL.
+While we don’t make any recommendations about specific services, some popular ones used by maintainers are jsDelivr and Statically.

 • Avoid using GitHub raw links (https://raw.githubusercontent.com/...).
 They are not intended to be used as CDN.